mozilla/legal-docs/en/firefox_privacy_notice.md

 * __Synced data__: If you enable sync, Mozilla receives the information that you sync across devices in encrypted form.
 This may include Firefox tabs, add-ons, passwords, form autofill information, bookmarks, history, and preferences.
 Deleting your Mozilla account will delete related Firefox synchronized content.
 You can also read the [documentation](https://moz-services-docs.readthedocs.io/en/latest/sync/).

-* __Technical and Interaction data__: If you enable sync, Firefox will periodically send basic information using Telemetry about the most recent attempt to sync your data, such as when it took place, whether it succeeded or failed, and what type of device is attempting to sync.
+* __Technical and interaction data__: If you enable sync, Firefox will periodically send basic information using Telemetry about the most recent attempt to sync your data, such as when it took place, whether it succeeded or failed, and what type of device is attempting to sync.
 You can also read the [documentation](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/sync-ping.html).

 [Learn more](https://support.mozilla.org/kb/how-do-i-set-sync-my-computer), including how to enable or disable synchronization.